 • Sort a view by a column

-• Choose how rows will be displayed in a view from one table field
+• Choose how rows will be displayed in a view from one table field.
+Selecting a specific Table will display each table row on the View.

-The views you add or have access to will be displayed here.
+The views you add or have access to will be displayed from the View drop down menu.

 Views are categorized by access type and these categories can be expanded or collapsed.